Our mission is to accelerate the success of female-founded companies in Israel

 Our programming and resources will be available to all members of the team.

-Our mentors and speakers are experts across the ecosystem, including from:
+Our mentors and speakers from last year were experts across the ecosystem, including from:

 Why female-founded companies?